 Smoothies are a great option for pregnancy since they are an easy way to pack in a lot of nutrition in an easy to eat format.
 They may be easier to tolerate than some other foods if you’re having aversions.

-What should I add to a pregnancy smoothie?
+What should I add to a Pregnancy Smoothie?

 I like to add fruits, veggies, protein, and healthy fats to a smoothie to help it feel satisfying—while being delicious.